-Earlier this week, the EE British Academy Film Awards announced important dates for the 2018 season.
-Along with the dates, the announcement – here – also reveals BAFTA’s new entry guides.
+Earlier this week, the EE British Academy Film and Television Awards announced important dates for the 2018 season.
+Along with the dates, the announcement – here – also reveals BAFTA new entry rules.

 ‘In order to help the film industry to become more ‘inclusive’ and offer opportunities to talented people from all walks of life,’ BAFTA have announced that starting from the 2018/19 season, films being entered for the British film categories will need to show that they have made efforts to make their films more representative and/or inclusive by meeting at least two of the four diversity standards set out by the BFI.